EckoSchaeffler/Random-Stuff/Second Life Rubber Pony.md

 3. Edit Tail to resize to the following dimensions: <0.0472866, 0.0472866, 0.0472866>
 4. Edit Tail to move to the following position: <-0.0384981, 3.63798e-12, 0.304472>
 5. Edit Tail to the following Rotation: <270, 0, 59>

 ### 11. Other

 1. Equip Sassy Pony AO
 2. Equip Stomp Once (/i) and Stomp Twice (/u) Gestures
 3. Equip Lerims Pony Bow Hud (to be provided by Belphexia)

+#### Credits

+Thank you Fedotia for her help with setting everything up.